 To be reconciled there are some necessary steps to be taken.
-To start with, somone needs to say, "I'm sorry.
+To start with, someone needs to say, 'I'm sorry.
 I was wrong.
-Please forgive me."
+Please forgive me.'
 This will not restore old relationships, but it will provide a bridge over which love can flow.
 And love is the necessary ingredient to create reconciliation.

-In my situation with the church in South Carolina, I knew I would have to take the initiative.
+In my situation with the church in South Carolina I knew I would have to take the initiative.
 Shortly after receiving the Holy Spirit I began praying, asking God to provide the opportunity.
 When we had left town I had denied my guilt.
-Now I wanted to go back, confess, ask forgiveness, and testify to God's goodness.
-I wanted it so bad it became a recurring nighttime dream.
+Now I wanted to go back, confess, ask forgiveness and testify to God's goodness.
+I wanted it so badly it became a recurring night-time dream.
 I would see myself back in my old church, standing in the pulpit looking out at those faces I remembered and loved, asking the people to forgive me.

 When the desire became an overwhelming burden, God opened the door for it to take place.
-I was invited back to Greenwood to speak - not by my old church but by the local chapter of the Full Gospel Business Men's Fellowship.
-Word spread through the little community that I was going to speak at the American Legion Hall on a Friday in me, that they may become perfectly one, so that the world may know that Thou night.
+I was invited back to Greenwood to speak - not in my old church but by the local chapter of the Full Gospel Business Men's Fellowship.
+Word spread through the little community that I was going to speak at the American Legion Hall on a Friday night.
 Many of my old parishioners attended.
-Despite the pain which had accompanied our departure almost 10 years before, we had been deeply loved by most of the people.
-I had finally understood they had not been malicious - they simply did what they had been taught: if your pastor sins, fire him.
+Despite the pain which had accompanied our departure almost ten years before, we had been deeply loved by most of the people.
+On the other hand I had finally understood they were not being malicious they simply did what they had been taught: if your pastor sins, fire him.